matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 ## Defining Sub-Functions

-You will need to define your own namespace before you can define subfunctions:
+While writing a bunch of nested loops is great and all, we may also want to be able to write C++ function that can be used by other C++ functions just like we would with R code.
+To do this, you will need to define your own `namespace` before you can define subfunctions to be used by your other functions.
+This `namespace` will give a prefix to any functions you define so C++ can know what you are talking about.
+In the example below, the `cdf()` function would get called in my Rcpp program by `mjd::cdf()`.
+These are three functions that calculate the erf, pdf, and cdf of draws from a normal distribution.

 	namespace mjd {